 The program will help serve the career needs of students in two ways.
-First, the program will prepare students who wish to continue on to Ph.D. programs in Turkey, Europe and North America.
-Second, it will train students who interested in research and policy-related positions in governmental, non-governmental and international organizations in Turkey.
+First, the program will prepare students who wish to continue to PhD programs in Türkiye and abroad.
+Second, it will train students who are interested in research and policy-related positions in governmental, non-governmental and international organizations in Türkiye and abroad.

 Program Structure and Course Description

 |Hist 501 (Historiography)||Hist 502 (Research Methods in History)|